January 6, 2015

 Consumers have evolved and so has marketing.

-They can perform their own homework when it comes to brand research and products and can quite capably zone out when this information is thrust upon them.
+You can perform your own homework when it comes to brand research and products and can quite capably zone out when this information is thrusted upon you.

-They can and will fast-forward the TV adverts when they are not interested.
+You can and will fast-forward the TV adverts when they are not of interest.

-And they can leave a website within seconds of arriving if bombarded by sales messages.
+And you can leave a website within seconds of arriving if bombarded by sales messages.

 They also rely on using other people’s mediums to get the message across – and you have to pay for the pleasure of doing so.
 This makes outbound marketing a costly exercise.